Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 Want even more simple rituals and kitchen ideas like this one?
 I save and share them all on Pinterest — one pin at a time.

-ed your own version of this pink salt recipe with baking soda?
+Have you tried your own version of this pink salt recipe with baking soda?
 If so, tell me what you added… or who in your house made a face at the first sip.
 I’d love to hear your story.

 🧠 Interactive Quiz